SWEG-2016EC-Batch/Kronos/ETS1260_Selamawit_Namssi/salary.md

 <html>
   <h2> Flowchart of BMI</h2>
   <div align = "left">
-  <a href="https://github.com/user-attachments/assets/eda39111-6c68-4bd0-9851-edede2a93f36" target="_blank">Click here to see the flowchart of the BMI calculator </a>
+  <a href="https://github.com/user-attachments/assets/eda39111-6c68-4bd0-9851-edede2a93f36" target="_blank">Click here to see the flowchart of the salary calculator </a>

 </html>